How CMI collects & uses electronic contact details

 From 11th December 2003, anyone who provides their contact details to CMI will be asked to give permission for this information to be used for electronic direct marketing.
 This consent may be captured in writing, for example in an application form, or orally if contact information is provided over the phone.
 Thereafter, whenever a contact is sent a direct marketing communication they will be provided with either an address or an unsubscribe button to which a request to unsubscribe from future electronic communications can be sent.

 In the main, CMI sends direct marketing materials by post and e-mail only.
-The CMI rarely uses fax numbers for direct marketing purposes.
+The CMI rarely uses mobile numbers for direct marketing (SMS) purposes.
 Direct marketing communications sent include communications containing information about:

 What is a Cookie?

 A cookie is a text-only string of information that a website transfers to the cookie file of the browser on your computer's hard disk so that the website can remember who you are.
 A cookie will typically contain the name of the domain from which the cookie has come, the ‘lifetime’ of the cookie, and a value, usually a randomly generated unique number.
 Cookies can help a website to arrange content to match your preferred interests more quickly and are used by most major websites.
 By themselves cookies cannot identify you.